 What does a building need to do the control required for resilience?
 Firstly, understanding what control means is required.
 Control is the power to prevent, correct, change, or dictate the course of an event.
 The criteria for determining the success of the control adopted lie in the definition of resilience stated above.

 A resilient building needs building systems to be designed to have the physical characteristics and capability, and system architecture for the required control.
 Effectively design would also mean designing for effective construction or installation and management of building systems to achieve the required control.

-The ability to generate or gain, retain, improve, transfer, and apply experience (or knowledge) should be built into the building systems’ physical characteristics and capability and the system architecture to enhance the delivery of the required control.
-Experience (or knowledge), “Exp” is the product of a current event (Evtc) and the lesson learnt (Lc) from it, i.e., Expc = Evtc x Lc.
+The ability to generate or gain, retain, improve, transfer, and apply experience should be built into the building systems’ physical characteristics and capability and the system architecture to enhance the delivery of the required control.
+Experience (i.e., knowledge, understanding, or skill gained), “Exp” is the product of a current event (Evtc) and the learning or lesson learnt (Lc) from it, i.e., Expc = Evtc x Lc.

-Event is the occurrence of a situation that increases or reduces risk.
-Building systems should be designed, constructed or installed, and managed to sense events and learn from them for experience to occur.
+An event is the occurrence of a situation that increases or reduces risk.
+Building systems should be designed, constructed, or installed, and managed to sense events and learn from them for experience to occur.
 Having gone through an event does mean a building has experience of the event.
 If a lesson is not learnt, there would be no experience (or knowledge) for the building.